What is the HOOS-PS?

 The initial development of the short measure included people with a range of hip problems from multiple countries [5].

-Individuals were from community and clinical samples and were from Sweden, Canada, and the Eurohip study which represents data from Austria, Finland, France, Germany, Hungary, Iceland, Italy, Poland, Spain, Sweden, Switzerland and the United Kingdom.
-These individuals ranged from 19 to 96 years.
+Individuals with mild to severe symptoms were from community and clinical samples and were from Sweden, Canada, and the Eurohip study which represents data from Austria, Finland, France, Germany, Hungary, Iceland, Italy, Poland, Spain, Sweden, Switzerland and the United Kingdom.
+These individuals ranged in age from 19 to 96 years.

 What are the measurement properties of the HOOS-PS?